friflo/ECS-wiki/docs/events.md

 The the event handler may perform a structural change - e.g removing or adding a components.
 Doing this will invalidate the query loop.
 To avoid this detected collisions can be stored inside the query loop in a `List<>`.
-After the collision loop finishes collision events can me emitted and are able to perform structural changes.
+After the collision loop finishes collision events can be emitted and are able to perform structural changes.

 <br/>